“Shame on you!”

 3. Become aware of your self-destructive thoughts

 Explore your core beliefs and cognitive distortions.
 These are essentially the darkened lenses that you see yourself through.
 Keep a private journal and record these thoughts and your feelings about them.
 It’s important that you keep a journal because otherwise there will be no way to record your insights, progress, and inner work.
-Read my article on journalling to gain more assistance.
+Learn more about how to journal.

 4. Practice authentic self-compassion